Shen-Lab/ncVarPred-1D3D/README.md

 Similar to the MLP based architecture, you may check the run_model_train.sh for more details.
 The DNABERT embedded whole genome vector can be downloaded [here](https://drive.google.com/file/d/1mC05WLGeNNO-nBGaYnCp4tw1Wkh6C9jd/view?usp=sharing).

 ## Model assessment (and extract motif)
 After the best models are selected based on validation loss, you may interest in the prediction auROC and auPRC on the test set.
+At the same time, you may get the proposed motif based on the SOTA's sequence only model, our model with MLP and GCN for motif analysis.

 ## SNP/eQTL effect analysis
+For noncoding mutation effection prediction, two examples are provided in this section.